giellalt/giellalt.github.io/keyboards/GettingStartedWithKeyboardDevelopment.md

 ## Getting the source code

-All keyboard code is now moved to [github](https://github.com/giellalt), and each language has its own repository.
+All keyboard code is in [github.com/giellalt](https://github.com/giellalt), and each language has its own repository.
 Find the language you want to work with, and check it out using either git or svn.